ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 If you want to do multiple deep links to the `<TicketsSdkEmbedded />` component within an app session without the user closing the app, you will need to do an unmount on blur approach.
 The `<TicketsSdkEmbedded />` component receives an `isFocused` prop.
 You will have to send the component React Navigation's `isFocused` value or a custom screen focus boolean as in React Native's Fabric renderer (New Architecture), iOS views remains in memory and continues rendering even when "hidden" by React Navigation Bottom Tabs, so we have extra logic inside the `<TicketsSdkEmbedded />` component to remount the iOS Tickets SDK to handle subsequent deep links within an apps session after the initial deep link.

 ⚠️ Warning: `isFocused` must toggle from `false` to `true` to trigger the Tickets SDK refresh/reconfiguration.
-Navigating to another RN screen that is still within the same bottom tab screen does not always toggle `isFocused` from `false` to `true` depending on the navigation approach, so while implementing API key switching you must log the variable and ensure your approach toggles the boolean.
-Alternatively, you can create your own custom variable and toggle it within your JS method that calls `refreshConfiguration()`.
+Navigating to another RN screen that is still within the same bottom tab screen does not always toggle `isFocused` from `false` to `true` depending on the navigation approach, so you must log the variable and ensure your approach toggles the boolean.
+Alternatively, you can create your own custom variable and toggle it within a JS method.

 ```typescript
 import { useIsFocused } from '@react-navigation/native';